Ralph J. Gleason: Life and career

 Gleason's articles also appeared other publications, including The New York Times, The Guardian, The Times, New Statesman, Evergreen Review, The American Scholar, Saturday Review, the New York Herald Tribune, the Los Angeles Times, the Chicago Sun-Times, the Sydney Morning Herald, Playboy, Esquire, Variety, The Milwaukee Journal1 and Hi-Fi/Stereo Review.

 For National Educational Television (now known as PBS), Gleason produced a series of twenty-eight programs on jazz and blues, Jazz Casual, featuring Dizzy Gillespie, B.B.
 King, John Coltrane, Dave Brubeck, the Modern Jazz Quartet, Vince Guaraldi with Bola Sete, Jimmy Witherspoon, and Sonny Rollins, among others.
 The series ran from 1961 to 1968.
 He also produced a two-hour documentary on Duke Ellington, which was twice nominated for an Emmy.

 Other films for television included a four-part series on the Monterey Jazz Festival, the first documentary for television on pop music, Anatomy of a Hit, and the hour-long programs on San Francisco rock, Go Ride the Music, for the series Fanfare, episode 9, for National Educational Television, A Night at the Family Dog, episode 10, for National Educational Television, and West Pole.

 Gleason's name shows up in tribute on Red Garland's "Ralph J. Gleason Blues" from the 1958 recording Rojo (Prestige PRLP 7193), re-released on Red's Blues in 1998.

 Gleason's lasting legacy, however, is his work with Rolling Stone.
-His name, alongside that of Hunter S. Thompson, still remains on the magazine's masthead today, more than four decades after his death.
+His name, alongside that of Hunter S. Thompson, still remains on the magazine's masthead today, more than five decades after his death.

 On June 3, 1975, Gleason died of a heart attack at the age of 58 in Berkeley, California.